syncfusion-content/blazor-docs/blazor/diagram/methods.md

 }
 ```
 ### How to select all object in the diagram
-  The [SelectAll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SelectAll) is used select all objectets in the diagram.
+  The [SelectAll](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SelectAll) is used to select all objects in the diagram.
 ```cshtml
 @using Syncfusion.Blazor.Diagram